Human embryonic development: Gastrulation

 The three germ layers are the ectoderm, mesoderm and endoderm, and are formed as three overlapping flat discs.
 It is from these three layers that all the structures and organs of the body will be derived through the processes of somitogenesis, histogenesis and organogenesis.
 The embryonic endoderm is formed by invagination of epiblastic cells that migrate to the hypoblast, while the mesoderm is formed by the cells that develop between the epiblast and endoderm.
 In general, all germ layers will derive from the epiblast.
 The upper layer of ectoderm will give rise to the outermost layer of skin, central and peripheral nervous systems, eyes, inner ear, and many connective tissues.
 The middle layer of mesoderm will give rise to the heart and the beginning of the circulatory system as well as the bones, muscles and kidneys.
-The inner layer of endoderm will serve as the starting point for the development of the lungs, intestine, thyroid, pancreas and bladder.
+The inner layer of endoderm will serve as the starting point for the development of the lungs, intestines, thyroid, pancreas and bladder.

 Following ingression, a blastopore develops where the cells have ingressed, in one side of the embryo and it deepens to become the archenteron, the first formative stage of the gut.
 As in all deuterostomes, the blastopore becomes the anus whilst the gut tunnels through the embryo to the other side where the opening becomes the mouth.
 With a functioning digestive tube, gastrulation is now completed and the next stage of neurulation can begin.